-The first-year doctoral Students of ICT International Doctoral School have a possibility to enrol to transdisciplinary programmes promoting cross-disciplinary research.
+The first-year doctoral Students of IECS Doctoral School have a possibility to enrol to transdisciplinary programmes promoting cross-disciplinary research.

 A transdisciplinary programme is a training path that complements the doctoral program (primary program) with an educational and research component on an additional discipline (secondary programme).
 The secondary programme integrates the primary one without changing regulations and constraints.

 At the end of the programme, the doctoral student will receive the title of PhD in Information Communication Technology, Expertus/Experta in the discipline of the secondary programme.

 Doctoral students can apply for the programmes within 2 months from the enrollment in the PhD course.

 Transdisciplinary programme in Computational Biology

 The programme - in collaboration with the International PhD Program in Biomolecular Sciences of the CIBIO - aims at training PhDs with complementary competences in Computational Biology.
 The rationale is that deep biological knowledge is required in order to craft innovative systems and to offer research contributions relevant to the field.
 The doctoral student enrolled in the IECS programme joining the transdisciplinary programme receives specific education and guidance to develop relevant research in Computational Biology.
 The transdisciplinary programme offers elements of cellular biology, biotechnology and bioinformatics.
 Specific attention is paid to fostering interactions and communication across the disciplines.

 Transdisciplinary programme in Space Data Science and Technology (SpaDaST)